AmitGE11/water-resource-analysis-Amit-Geller/projects/Jerusalem_water_supply/README.md

 - Outputs all graphs to a **single Excel report**.

 ### `mon_vs_sat.py`:
-- Aggregates and compares water levels for **Mondays vs. Saturdays**.
+- Aggregates and compares water levels for **Mondays vs. Saturdays** to the rwquest of the leading engineer.
 - Calculates:
   - Overall and daytime averages
   - Monthly breakdowns